xcore/sw_foc_motor_control/doc_quickstart/qei/index.rst

    #.
 If not already active, open a ``Waveform`` window as follows:-
    #.
 In the main toolbar, select Window->Show_View->Waves
    #.
 Now add some signals to the Waves window as follows:-
    #.
-In the Signals window, select tile[1]->ports->XS1_PORT_4E, and drag this to the left-hand column of the Waveform window
+In the Signals window, open the Ports directory
    #.
-This may not work first time, but try leaving a few seconds between selecting and dragging
-   #.
-When successful a set of 12 waveforms should appear in the right column of the Waveform window.
+Now double click on tile[1]->ports->XS1_PORT_4E, a set of 12 waveforms should appear in the right column of the Waveform window.
    #.
 To view all the trace click the ``Zoom Fit`` icon (House) at the right of the Waveform window view-bar
    #.
 Now repeatedly click on the ``Zoom In`` button until the numbers [a b 9 8] can be seen in the top waveform (PORT_M1_ENCODER)